Climate Change

 At the Group, the CEO is the chief executive officer for the entire Group, and the Group Management Committee serves as a deliberative body for the CEO’s decision-making.
 At meetings of the Group Management Committee, discussions are held about policy formulation and initiative reinforcement, while risks and opportunities are constantly monitored with social and environmental issues regarded as important management topics.
 The Company also formulates long-term business plans with the Kikkoman Group Long-Term Environmental Vision as a major pillar for addressing climate change.
 To align issues identified in this vision with the Group’s strategies, the CEO reports on progress towards climate-related targets to the Board of Directors.
 Based on these reports, the Board of Directors determines and supervises the Group’s major policies, including those related to climate change, to be reflected in the Group’s business strategy.

-Moreover, a General Environment Preservation Committee, headed by the Chief Production Officer (CPO), an Executive Corporate Officer of Kikkoman Corporation, is in place to disseminate details about targets and policies related to climate change and other environmental protection activities to Group companies and business site organizations.
+Moreover, a General Environment Preservation Committee, headed by the Chief Strategy Officer (CSO), an Executive Corporate Officer of Kikkoman Corporation, is in place to disseminate details about targets and policies related to climate change and other environmental protection activities to Group companies and business site organizations.
 The committee also promotes the accumulation of expertise and technologies related to the environment and improves the Group’s responsiveness to change.
 Moreover, environmental preservation subcommittees, comprised of members centered on environmental management officers at each base, are set up under the General Environment Preservation Committee, facilitating the sharing of detailed data and case studies.

 Strategy